thmxv/tx-lang-cxx/README.md

 ## Backlog

-- Make sure GC and allocator are "in sync".
-Meaning the GC always trigger every time it would be necessary for the pool allocator to grow.
+- Make declare_global signature same as declare_local
+- Pass Token by reference, replace Token by string_view in some cases
-- Benchmark without checking at runtime if globals are defined.
+- Benchmark without checking if globals are defined at runtime.
 Forbid forward declaration if gains are significant.
 - Allow forward declaration of global var using fn declaration
-- Reserve type, Type, abstract, override and final keywords
+- Reserve with, type, Type, abstract, override and final keywords
 - Move Global info from VM to Parser, keep parser inbetween repl evals
 - Better float formatting: 1.0e20 instead of 1.e20
 - Check arity/signature of native fn